How to Improve Emotional Health

 Enjoy the Great Outdoors

 Engaging in outdoor activities is important for everyone, especially for those who work a desk job.
 Whether you enjoy hiking, biking, horseback riding or just taking a walk with a friend, being outdoors has an overall positive effect on vitality.
 While enjoying the great outdoors, you’ll get the added benefit of natural sunlight.
-Daily exposure to appropriate levels (just 10 to 30 minutes a day) of direct sunlight can boost vitamin D3 levels which can help improve your mood.
+Daily exposure to appropriate levels (as little as 10 to 30 minutes a day) of direct sunlight can significantly boost vitamin D3 levels and help improve your mood.